rahulbalajee/bc-vod-urls/README.md

 # bc-vod-urls

-A command-line utility to generate VOD (Video on Demand) URLs from Brightcove live playback URLs.
+A command-line utility to generate VOD URLs from Brightcove NextGenLive playback URLs.

 ## Description